geffzhang/DockerServices/README.md

 # DockerServices
-Service definition for mono program runing with docker
+Service definition for mono program runing with docker.
+It detects exit console signals from OS (Windows / Unix) for correct service stoping.